Understanding the Fine Print of "Buy Now, Pay Later" Services

 While "Buy Now, Pay Later" services usually don't affect your credit score directly, missed payments and late fees could harm your creditworthiness in the future.
 Some services will take a soft pull of your credit score to determine your eligibility.
 Every service is different, so be sure to check the terms and conditions.

-If you’re considering using a "Buy Now, Pay Later" service, now may be a great time to create or review your budget.
+If you’re considering using a "Buy Now, Pay Later" service, it's probably time to create or review your budget.
 Relying on these services for purchases can mean underlying issues with financial planning and savings habits, potentially creating a bigger problem with managing finances.
-While you want to be disciplined and reach your financial goals, allocating a smaller portion of your budget can go to non-essential purchases or “wants” as long as you can pay for them in cash.
 Ultimately, adopting a save now, buy later approach is always a good idea.